-Disorder drew inspiration for this seasons T-shirt collection from Sixties Pschedelia, The Ancient Kingdom of Bagan, and The Hamsa, ‘Evil Eyes’, a palm shaped symbol, probably familiar to us all, but without knowing the full story behind it.
+Protect yourself from the evil eye, with Disorders new t shirt range.
+Disorder drew inspiration for this seasons sustainable t-shirt collection from Sixties Psychedelia, The Ancient Kingdom of Bagan, and The Hamsa, ‘Evil Eyes’.
+A palm shaped symbol, probably familiar to us all, but without knowing the full story behind it.

 The Photo shoot was a spontaneous, inspiring collaboration, between Clothing Designers Disorder, Model, Aiden Tielli, and Photographer Paul Ward.